serai-dex/serai/docs/Serai.md

 # Serai

-Serai is a decentralization execution layer whose validators form multisig wallets for various connected networks, offering secure decentralized custody of foreign assets to applications built on it.
+Serai is a decentralized execution layer whose validators form multisig wallets for various connected networks, offering secure decentralized custody of foreign assets to applications built on it.

 Serai is exemplified by Serai DEX, an automated-market-maker (AMM) decentralized exchange, allowing swapping BTC, ETH, USDC, DAI, and XMR.
 It is the premier